 - The polygraphist must have graduated from a polygraph school recognized by at least one national polygraph association.

-- The polygraphist must have four years polygraph experience and document 32 hours of continuing education since graduation from polygraph school.
+- The polygraphist must have two years polygraph experience and document 32 hours of continuing education since graduation from polygraph school.

 - The polygraphist must have conducted a minimum of 200 polygraph examinations.
 At least 20 of these must have been conducted in the year before application to become a certified polygraphist.